Phifamin/Phifamin/README.md

 ## Volunteering
+- 2022 Co-organizer and trainer of the Institute Intelligence and Data (IID) Bootcamp at Université Laval
 - 2017–2022 Godmother for the foreign student matchmaking program, ÉTS and Université Laval.
 - 2017–2020 Les Ingénieuses, Student Club Énergie-ÉTS, ÉTS.
 - 2018 Mentor for the «Classes Affaires» event, Montréal relève.